OGRECave/ogre-next/README.md

  * Linux
  * macOS**
  * iOS
+ * Android***

 (*) XP support is through GL3+.
 Recent drivers are needed.
 Old GPUs do not have stable GL drivers capable of running Ogre 2.x.
 (**) Metal Backend is highly recommended.
-GL backend is supported in macOS, but the window subsystem hasn't been ported to 2.2 yet.
+GL backend is supported in macOS, but the window subsystem hasn't been ported to 2.3 yet.
+(***) Device must be Vulkan-capable.
+Android 7.0+ is supported; but Android 8.0+ is strongly recommended due to lots of driver bugs in older versions.

 ## Supported Compilers